How to Create the Perfect Barbershop Business Plan [Free Template Inside!]

 I. Executive summary

 An executive summary is an overview of a document.
-The length and scope differs depending on the document.
+The length and scope differ depending on the document.
 In general, an executive summary is anywhere from one to two pages long.

 Usually the executive summary is written last, since it is much easier to write it when all the ideas of barbershop business plans are in place.